Henryka Sienkiewicza Street: Building at 41, corner with 19 Mazowiecka street

-Hugo Hecht, a merchant, was the commissioner of this house.
+Hugo Hecht, a merchant, commissioned this house.
 He was an important investor in the city: at the end of the 19th century, in addition to this tenement, he owned three other buildings in Gdańska Street, at 88/90, 92/94 and 96.
 Hecht was living at "30 Wilhelmstraße" (nonexistent today, in Jagiellońska street).

-The renovation carried out in 2020 underlines the richness of the facade.
-The storeys are separated by cornices, the roof is supported by consoles and pediments are incorporated above the windows.
+The renovation carried out in 2020 reinforced the design of its facade.
+The stories are separated by cornices, the roof is supported by consoles and pediments are incorporated above the windows.
 Massive balconies are decorated with balustrades and the side garage entrance displays a large wrought iron fence.